acuvity/mcp-servers-registry/mcp-server-circleci/charts/mcp-server-circleci/README.md

       * Job URL: https://app.circleci.com/pipelines/gh/organization/project/123/workflows/abc-def/jobs/xyz
       * Legacy Job URL: https://circleci.com/gh/organization/project/123

-    Option 2 - Project Detection (ALL of these must be provided together):
+    Option 3 - Project Detection (ALL of these must be provided together):
     - workspaceRoot: The absolute path to the workspace root
     - gitRemoteURL: The URL of the git remote repository
     - branch: The name of the current branch

+    Recommended Workflow:
+    1. Use listFollowedProjects tool to get a list of projects
+    2. Extract the projectSlug from the chosen project (format: "gh/organization/project")
+    3. Use that projectSlug with a branch name for this tool

     Additional Requirements:
     - Never call this tool with incomplete parameters
+    - If using Option 1, make sure to extract the projectSlug exactly as provided by listFollowedProjects
-    - If using Option 1, the URLs MUST be provided by the user - do not attempt to construct, reconstruct or guess URLs.
+    - If using Option 2, the URLs MUST be provided by the user - do not attempt to construct or guess URLs
-    - If using Option 2, ALL THREE parameters (workspaceRoot, gitRemoteURL, branch) must be provided
+    - If using Option 3, ALL THREE parameters (workspaceRoot, gitRemoteURL, branch) must be provided
-    - If neither option can be fully satisfied, ask the user for the missing information before making the tool call
+    - If none of the options can be fully satisfied, ask the user for the missing information before making the tool call

 ```